310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 We wouldn’t be fit to call ourselves idols.
 {% endbubble %}

-{% bubble Subaru %}
+{% bubble Subaru serious %}
-…
+…………
 {% endbubble %}

 {% bubble Mao %}
 Oh?
-Is something wrong, Subaru-san?
+Is something wrong, Subaru sir?
 {% endbubble %}

-{% bubble Subaru %}
+{% bubble Subaru serious %}
 Why’re you suddenly speaking politely… No, it's just as you said.
 I agree.

 Sorry.
 I was reminded of what happened in the past, and got angry.